Curriculum Vitae

 University/College Teaching Experience

-Teach graduate-level online courses for the MA Ed. in Educational Leadership.
+Teach graduate-level online courses for the Masters of Education and Educational Technology programs.

 • Measurement and Assessment in Education